mrRay/vvopensource/README.md

   * the CrashReporterTestApp is a Cocoa application (created using VVBasics) which demonstrates the use of the VVCrashReporter class and can also be used to test your server-side implementation

-=I'm not a programmer, I just want to download a MIDI/OSC test application!=
+== I'm not a programmer, I just want to download a MIDI/OSC test application! ==

 Did you check the "Downloads" section?

-=How to use these frameworks in your Mac application=
+== How to use these frameworks in your Mac application ==

 The general idea is to compile the framework/frameworks you want to use, add them to your XCode project so you may link against them, and then set up a build phase to copy the framework into your application bundle.
 This is fairly important: most of the time when you link against a framework, the framework is expected to be installed on your OS.
 VVOSC, VVBasics, and VVMIDI are different: your application will include a compiled copy of the relevant framework(s), so you're guaranteed that the framework won't change outside of your control (which means you won't inherit bugs or have to deal with changed APIs until you're ready to do so).
 Here's the exact procedure: